-Your GP will carry out an initial assessment and may refer you to another healthcare professional for tests.
-You may be referred to a speech and language therapist (SLT), a neurologist, a gastroenterologist, a geriatrician or ear, nose and throat (ENT) specialist.
+Your GP will carry out an initial assessment and may refer you to another healthcare professional for assessment.
+You may be referred to a speech and language therapist who specialises in dysphagia management (SLT), a neurologist, a gastroenterologist, a geriatrician or ear, nose and throat (ENT) specialist.

 You can find in-depth details of different tests and treatment on the NHS web site:

 What assessments can I expect?

 You may be offered one or more of these assessments from your healthcare professional which can include:

 - A clinical bedside swallowing examination; a dysphagia specialist observing your current symptoms using different food/liquids and obtaining a thorough case history of your symptoms

 - Videofluoroscopy – a moving x-ray video whilst eating and/or drinking barium coated food/fluids to capture the oral and pharyngeal stages of swallow